Psivant/stormmsite/docs/tutorials/tutorial_i.md

 assume the same type for each in this example.
 The C++ program cannot be told to `#include` any CUDA template implementations--the function within the **.cu** file will take an array and then delegate to some templated form of a CUDA kernel that only the CUDA unit knows about.
-C++ doesn't know what a kernel, much less a template implementation for a kernel, really is.
+C++ doesn't know what a CUDA kernel is, much less a template implementation for a kernel.
 However, the C++ program will `#include` the header describing the launching function, as illustrated in the following diagram: